 Nevertheless, the information age has already dawned in North Korea, through the jangmadang.

-After the mass famine and ‘Arduous March’ of the 90s, the currency revaluations and the collapse of the Public Distribution System on which North Koreans depended on for survival, North Koreans had to look for ways to survive on their own.
-One of the most effective ways to do so was through the jangmadang, which means ‘market-place/market-square’ in Korean.
+After the mass famine and ‘Arduous March’ of the 90s, during which the Public Distribution System on which North Koreans depended on for survival collapsed, North Koreans were forced to survive on their own.
+One of the most effective ways to do so was through trading in the jangmadang, which means ‘market-place/market-square’ in Korean.

-After these illegal markets took hold in the life of the country, access to outside information took on a value it did not used to have.
-To cite one example, once news of an international food aid shipment spreads, the price of rice will drop in the jangmadang.
-Those who hear this news before others by listening to outside radio may choose to sell the rice before the drop in price.
-In this way, access to information now determines the price of basic goods in North Korea.
+After these illegal markets took hold in the life of the country, access to outside information took on worth it did not used to have.
+For example, once news of an international food aid shipment spreads, the price of rice will drop in the jangmadang.
+Those who hear this news first by listening to outside radio may choose to sell the rice before the drop in price.
+In this way, access to outside information is now a valuable commodity in the pursuit of profitability.

-This kind of connectivity is more important in the jangmadang of the remote provinces.
-In fact, many refugees have testified that the further you travel from Pyongyang, the stronger the influence of the jangmadang in the everyday life of the people.
-This indicates that the further away you are from the totalitarian grip of Kim Jong-un regime, the more you can participate in the dawn of North Korea’s information age.
+This kind of connectivity is even more important in the jangmadang of the remote provinces.
+In fact, many refugees testify that the further you travel from Pyongyang, the stronger the informational influence of the jangmadang in the everyday life of the people.
+The further away you are from the totalitarian grip of Kim Jong-un’s regime, the more you may participate in the dawn of North Korea’s information age.

-Of course, this is not an information age brought on by computers and the internet, as per Eric Schmidt’s recommendation.
-Moreover, this is an information revolution instigated not by the regime, but by the people, and in spite of the regime’s restrictions on organic information flow.
+Of course, this is not an information age triggered by computers and the internet, as per Eric Schmidt’s recommendation.
+And significantly, this is an information revolution instigated not by the regime, but by the people – and in spite of the regime’s restrictions on organic information flow.

-North Koreans live in an information age sustained at times by word of mouth, at other times through the use of mobile phones; in either case, the international community must make more efforts to connect with these North Koreans, who are still compelled to live behind an information blockade enforced by the regime.
+North Koreans live in an information age sustained at times by word of mouth, at other times through the use of mobile phones.
+In either case, the international community must make more efforts to connect not with merely regime actors but with these ordinary North Koreans, who are still compelled to live behind an information blockade enforced by the regime.